micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 console.info('color list is empty', colorList.isEmpty());
 ```
 Now isEmpty give us back `false`, since we went ahead and added some strings to our List.

-But where did `push()` come from?
+*Optional, depending on students answer to question above*: But where did `push()` come from?
 Push is a member of Array and since our List inherits Array, we get everything it comes with as well.

 ## The 'new' Keyword

 By now you've noticed us using the word 'new' when creating objects. 'new' is a reserved word in JavaScript.
 It's used to create what is called an `instance` of an object.
 An instance is a live/active occurance of an object.
-So, as mentioned earlier, if a prototype is the DNA or blueprint of an object, and instance is the creation and use of that DNA in an occurance.
+So, as mentioned earlier, if a prototype is the DNA or blueprint of an object, and instance is the creation and use of that blueprint in a single occurance.

-This is also why when we added our `isEmpty` function to the String prototype, all strings inherited it: Modify something on the prototype DNA and all instances receive the changes.
+This is also why when we added our `isEmpty` function to the String prototype earlier, ALL strings inherited it: Modify something on the prototype DNA and all instances receive the changes.

 ## Creature of the Night

 Now that we've created our own List object, inherited an existing JavaScript object (Array), and created a new member on the prototype (isEmpty), we're going to create our very own object from scratch.
 After that, we'll use it as our `base` and create `derived` objects, which will inherit it.
+Sounds like a lot of work but it's actually going to be quite fun.

 *Try it (We do)*: Together, as a class, we're going to build an object from scratch.
-The object is going to be called CreatureOfTheNight.
-We're going to brainstorm together, different charateristics a CreatureOfTheNight might have and then we'll add them to our prototype.
+The object is going to be called `CreatureOfTheNight`.
+We're going to brainstorm together, different charateristics a `CreatureOfTheNight` might have and then we'll add them to our prototype.

 *Questions*